-Wightman Forestries Limited (Wightman) is committed to adopting the Forest Stewardship Council (FSC) Principles and meeting the FSC Criteria relevant to forest management.

-Wightman is committed to the PF Olsen FSC Group Scheme NC FM/COC-000190 processes and associated documents.
+- Wightman Forestries Ltd has a long-term commitment to the FSC Principles and Criteria in the management unit, and to related FSC Policies and Standards, and - Wightman Forestries Ltd is committed to the PF Olsen FSC Group Scheme NC-FM/COC-000190 processes and associated documents.

-Wightman seeks FSC certification, to ensure that their forests are managed in an environmentally appropriate, socially beneficial and economically viable manner and to obtain the best access opportunities to the local processing market which is seeking to source FSC certified logs.
+The forest owner has sought FSC certification, to ensure that their forests are managed in an environmentally appropriate, socially beneficial and economically viable manner and to obtain the best access opportunities to the local processing market which is seeking to source FSC certified logs.